amalacrino/malacrino_et_al_chemodiversity/README.md

 # Disclaimer

 This repository contains the main components used to process the raw data and to analyze it.
-Raw data is available at NCBI SRA under the BioProject number `XXXXXXXXX`.
+Raw data is available at NCBI SRA under the BioProject number `PRJNA1080585`.

 Our pipeline included:
 * nf-core/ampliseq v2.1.7 [https://github.com/nf-core/ampliseq/](https://github.com/nf-core/ampliseq/)